fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 Troubleshooting the PI-Server integration
 *****************************************

-This section describes how to trouble shoot issues with the PI-Server integration using Fledge version >= 1.9.x and PI Web API 2019 SP1 1.13.0.6518
+This section describes how to troubleshoot issues with the PI-Server integration using Fledge version >= 1.9.1 and PI Web API 2019 SP1 1.13.0.6518

 - `Log files`_
 - `How to check the PI Web API is installed and running`_
 - `Commands to check the PI Web API`_
 - `Error messages and causes`_
-- `Possible solutions to common situations`_
+- `Possible solutions to common problems`_

 Log files
 =========